Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "paste custom text": Pastes a custom piece of html text into a card field (defined in "\u03a9 custom paste text")

 ## Main Toolbox Options

+"m\_toolbox \_duplicates": Takes functions and binds them to new shortcuts.

+This object takes inputs of the form "(function keyword)":"(shortcut)", separated by commas. (e.g. {"m\_toolbox undo":"u","m\_toolbox study":"9"})

+All the keywords are exactly the same as the keywords used in the json file, making the lines copy-pastable.

 "m_toolbox addons": Go to the addons window